slarda/ur-analysis-tools/README.md

 	- __master__ - for now only master URL is configurable

 ## Split the Data

-Get data from the EventServer with:

-	pio export --output path/to/store/events

 Use this command to run split of data into "train" and "test" sets